 In an earlier article, we drew a parallel between Esri and Google.
 Just as Google is synonymous with search, so is Esri synonymous with geospatial analysis, or the field of geospatial information systems (GIS).
 Similarly, just as Google has a beautiful and vast campus in Mountain View, CA, so does Esri maintain a vast and “multi-acre campus in Redlands, CA that is covered in plantation and trees with access to walking paths, turtle ponds, a library housing hundreds of books, a 24/7 gym, and a Starbucks bar”.

-We also shared how Esri’s co-founder, Jack Dangermond’s leadership brought the company where it is today.
+We also shared how Esri’s co-founder, Jack Dangermond, brought the company where it is today.

-No matter how big or innovative a company, it is ultimately the founder’s vision that drives a company’s trajectory of sustainability and growth.
-Apart from that, being in the market at the right time determines success too.
+No matter how big or innovative a company is, the founder’s vision ultimately drives a company’s trajectory of sustainability and growth.
+But, apart from that, being in the market at the right time determines success too.